ChrTopf/wled-audioreact/README.md

 - Reliable IPv4 UDP Communication between the computer and the [WLED](https://kno.wled.ge/) clients on port 21324.
 For further reference on the interface between this application and WLED have a look at the [WLED Documentation](https://kno.wled.ge/interfaces/udp-realtime/).

+- x86_64 CPU architecture

-- Linux or Windows operating system.
+- Linux operating system.

 ## Installation/Usage